jaemnkm/design-system-2/_components/nav-secondary.md

     <ul class="usa-content-list">
       <li>Use when the Account name (Profile v3 variation) or Help (Help v3 variation) are selected in the <a href="{{ site.baseurl }}/navigation/">top navigation</a>, respectively.
       </li>
+      <li>Both variations should be fixed to the top of the viewport as the user scrolls.</li>
     </ul>

     <h5>When NOT to use</h5>